YsaacAndrade/2026/README.md

 **Day 9** — A Python CLI program that fetches real-time weather data from an external API, validates user input, and displays temperature in Celsius and Fahrenheit.
 *Difficulty: 6/10*

 **Day 10** — A C program that prompts the user for a height between 1 and 8 and prints a double pyramid using `#`, inspired by the CS50 Mario problem.
+(1st C code)
 *Difficulty: 7.5/10*

 **Day 11** — A Python CLI guessing game where the program generates a random number between 0 and 100 and the user has 5 attempts to guess it correctly.